ALASdoo/alasdoo_com_v2/content/english/our-story.md

   - title : "The company today"
     image: "images/nowdays.jpg"
-    alt: "Co-founders in front of the new Alas logo and company values which are on the wall." content : "Nowadays, Alas is located in Novi Sad, Serbia, with more than [60 experts](/team) from different fields on board.
-Although the company has significantly grown, it has still kept its non-corporate, people-focused approach, home-like atmosphere, and family values at its core.
+    alt: "Co-founders Vilmos Somogyi and Tibor Dudjik standing in front of the new Alas logo and company values mural on the wall." content : "Nowadays, Alas is located in Novi Sad, Serbia, with more than [60 experts](/team) from different fields on board.
+Although the company has significantly grown, it has still kept its non&#8209;)corporate, people&#8209;)focused approach, home&#8209;)like atmosphere, and family values at its core.
 We have [clients from all over the world](/clients) thanks to our enthusiasm for innovation and dedication to quality.
-With our knowledge and experience, we successfully handle even the most demanding projects in the financial, accounting, and healthcare sectors-fields with zero tolerance for errors."
+With our knowledge and experience, we successfully handle even the most demanding projects in the financial, accounting, and healthcare sectors - fields with zero tolerance for errors."

 ######################### mission #####################
 mission:
   enable: true
   subtitle: "Our mission"
   title: "We provide more than expertise"
-  content: "Our mission is to provide our clients with next-level service, which includes not just deep domain expertise, but also a sense of ownership and responsibility.
+  content: "Our mission is to provide our clients with next&#8209;)level service, which includes not just deep domain expertise, but also a sense of ownership and responsibility.
 We cultivate a culture of loyal and committed colleagues who care and are cared for."

 ######################### values #####################
 values: